GLOBAL MARKETS-Markets tumble as scale of stimulus programs numbs investors

 The economic slowdown will be tough on travel-related industries, gaming and brick-and-mortar retail, said Scott Crowe, chief investment strategist at real estate-focused CenterSquare Investment Management in Philadelphia.

-U.S. clothing retailer Gap Inc and luxury department store operator Neiman Marcus will close their stores for two weeks, joining other retailers in a vast effort to stem the spread of the coronavirus.
+U.S. clothing retailer Gap Inc and luxury department store operator Neiman Marcus will close their stores for two weeks, joining other retailers in a widespread effort to stem the spread of the coronavirus.

 "It's a little less obvious whether the government will start bailing out retailers.
 The problem is that a lot of these retailers were already teetering on a knife edge coming into this," Crowe said.
 "There are very few industries right now that can sustain to a four- to eight-week shutdown."